Leonard Gillman: Career

-At Purdue he began to do research in topology, in collaboration with Melvin Henriksen, Meyer Jerison, and others.
+At Purdue, he began to do research in topology, in collaboration with Melvin Henriksen, Meyer Jerison, and others.
 This work concentrated on the ring of all real-valued continuous functions whose domain is a given topological space.
 They explored the relationships between topological properties of the space and algebraic properties of the ring.
 Gillman and Henriksen defined and characterized the classes of P-spaces and F-spaces, and Gillman and Jerison published an entire textbook on the subject: Rings of Continuous Functions, ISBN 0-387-90198-1.

-In 1958 Gillman was awarded a Guggenheim Fellowship, and he spent the next two years as a visiting member at the Institute for Advanced Study.
+In 1958, Gillman was awarded a Guggenheim Fellowship, and he spent the next two years as a visiting member at the Institute for Advanced Study.
 He and former OEG colleague Nathan Fine defined remote points and showed that if the continuum hypothesis holds, then the real line (or any separable Tychonoff space that is not pseudocompact) has remote points.

-In 1960 he became chairman of the department of mathematics at the University of Rochester.
+In 1960, he became chairman of the department of mathematics at the University of Rochester.
 He was active in recruiting top mathematicians to the department, including Arthur Harold Stone and his wife Dorothy Maharam.
 At Rochester, Gillman also became involved in activities of the Mathematical Association of America (MAA).
 In 1969 he was appointed a regional Associate Secretary of the American Mathematical Society, but he had to give it up after moving to the University of Texas that same year.
 He chaired the UT mathematics department until 1973, when he was elected Treasurer of the MAA.
 He held this office for 13 years.
 Gillman retired from UT in 1987 and served as President of the MAA for the term 1987–1988.
 Leonard Gillman received a Lester R. Ford Award in 1994 and again in 2003.

+Music aspirations

 Gillman was involved in local classical music everywhere he worked, and performed four times at the Joint Mathematics Meeting, twice with William Browder.
 Gillman died on April 7, 2009 in Austin, Texas.